Thank you for visiting our page and your commitment to our department and all of our students!

 Chemistry Research – #1516

 The Chemistry Research Immersion Summer Program (CRISP) is a great success story.
-The 2020 summer will be our 46th year for this undergraduate research program!!
+We have been able to offer this unique summer research opportunity for undergraduate students going on almost 50 years!!

 - Students work side-by-side with a faculty mentor on an original research project.